CaryMosley/Mod2Project/READMEdraft.md

 <img src="https://github.com/CaryMosley/Mod2Project/blob/master/Coefficients.png">

+# Business Features
 When we examined our coefficients the features that stood out both solely or through interaction as the most impactful were: number of people that are accomodated, # bathrooms, reviews ratings and the property type.
+When we go back to our clients we can use the fundamental features of their unit: size, number of bathrooms, property type to help the client get a fair market rate.
+Also as the review score and number of reviews were strongly correlated with price we will work with the operator to optimize their quality and help them maximize the number of reviews they can obtain.

+# Future Extensions
+Given more time we would want to explore a couple of things.
+First we would use Geopy to see if we can build a feature based score on proximity to local landmarks or quality bars and restaurants.
+Additionally we would want to see if we could explore how the number of nights minimum impacts price.
+There may be extra opportunity for either shorter or longer term pricing if we can determine a strong relationship that matters.